jovotech/learn-jovo/courses/project-3-podcast-player/step-7-launch-user-interaction.md

-# Step 7: Rework the User Interaction at Launch
+# Step 7: Reworking the User Interaction at Launch

 We're almost done.
 Our podcast player can play multiple episodes in a row, allows our user to pause, resume an episode as well as skip ahead or back to another episode.
 All that on both platforms with a minimal amount of code.